UYSio/plato/README.md

 (And because I feel a bit philosophical right now.)

-# I mean, why Plato-the-thing?
+# I mean, why ₽lato-the-thing?

 We all create a lot of stuff.
 Memories, words, projects, photos, essays.